 • Are they more into Reels now than images?

-Small updates make your social media strategy sharper.
+Regular updates sharpen your social media strategy.

 5. Watch Your Analytics Like a Hawk